pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 I wanted to make a real estate investment, but my financial adviser talked me out of it.

+I talked him out of running on his sore ankle.

 My daughter wants to become a mercenary and fight in Syria.
 We are trying to talk her out of it.